startreedata/thirdeye/docs/configuration.rst

 - Backend servers are used to schedule tasks or run the tasks.

-The ``org.apache.pinot.thirdeye.anomaly.ThirdEyeAnomalyApplication`` class is the entry point.
+The ``org.apache.pinot.thirdeye.anomaly.ThirdEyeWorker`` class is the entry point.

 :ref:`detector.yml`, :ref:`persistence.yml` and :ref:`data-sources-config.yml` are used to configure backend servers.